nickto/blog/content/posts/2016-11-10-rmarkdown-captions.md

-Note the double backslash, it is needed because in strings it serves an [escape character](https://en.wikipedia.org/wiki/Escape_character), and to make and actual backslash we need to escape it with a backslash first, which, obiously, results in a double backslash.
+Note the double backslash, it is needed because in strings it serves an [escape character](https://en.wikipedia.org/wiki/Escape_character), and to make and actual backslash we need to escape it with a backslash first, which, obviously, results in a double backslash.

 ### Result